kalafoto - Fotolia

 - If you have a remote access capability using techniques such as a VPN, users will probably access the internet from their alternate work locations.
 Do you have sufficient licenses for potential VPN users?
 How will higher-than-normal demand for bandwidth impact your operations, and can your carriers scale up to handle your emergency requirements?

-Ensure you have sufficient network bandwidth for your backup infrastructure.
+Ensure you have sufficient backup networking bandwidth for your infrastructure.
 Take your networks seriously and protect them accordingly, because they are mission-critical.